Children can make animations, games, dancing robots and flying drones!

 The Code Zone is not about teaching individual lines of code and hoping they'll be useful.
 The Code Zone is here to instil the potential of code and kindle a love of creating with it.
 Using age-appropriate tools like Scratch, codable robots and discovery drones to, create engaging experiences that provide context for a topic that is often hard to get in to.

 There is no "Hmm, but what should I do?" here!
 We support you through every part of your coding journey.

-The Code Zone was started in 2019 by Paul and Ashley in Essex.
+The Code Zone was started in 2019 by Paul in Essex.
 The team has grown since to support clubs all around the country.

 Freelance software developer for 15 years, a degree in "Computing For Artificial Intelligence", "The Code Guy" is the Technical Director and founder of The Code Zone.
 Starting with small clubs in his son's school, he realised more needed to be done and set about to take code out into the community in a big way.

 Business owner, programmer and an advocate for child-led and consent-based education.
 Ashley is keen to encourage children to find their passions through engagement and enablement.

 Content Executive for The Code Zone.
 Holly caught the club bug helping run arts workshops as a teenager.
 She began to create similar experiences, during her computing degree, designed to guide more girls and disadvantaged young people on their first forays into code.
 Before joining The Code Zone Holly worked as a video games programmer, web app developer and science club leader; she is delighted to find a home for all that experience with us.
 Holly hopes your children will feel equally at home in her Middlesbrough club and would encourage every child to come along and give it a try.